 Prioritization of data within an application can ensure that the most user-perceptible aspects are provided the lowest latency handling in the overall system.

-Softwarization to optimize communication path through invoking elements in software at better locations?
+Optimize communication path through invoking elements in software at better locations.

-Network sharing to optimize communication path; neutral hosting, etc., etc.
+Network sharing to optimize communication path; e.g. neutral hosting.

-Multi-connectivity (as a means to still achieve reliability while reducing latency—noting that many low latency applications also require a vast increase in reliability compared with what is currently achieved (at least wirelessly))
+Multi-connectivity as a means to achieve reliability while reducing latency—noting that many low latency applications also require a vast increase in reliability compared with what is currently achieved (at least wirelessly)

-New coding approaches to achieve latency and high reliability
+New coding approaches to achieve bounded latency and high reliability

-New protocols

-Others (e.g., security implications and solutions)?

-Using adaptive links, multi path, and multi-band links.
-Multi-connectivity.
+Using adaptive links, multiple paths, and multi-band links.

-Etc., etc. (to be added to a refined)

 IEEE 802 Standards Supporting Low Latency Communications

 The following IEEE 802 standards and amendments can assist or realize in achieving low latency (some in tandem with high reliability) communication.

-IEEE 802 Published Standards with Low Latency features

 IEEE 802.1 TSN Family of Standards

-IEEE Std 802.1Q-2020: Bridges and Bridged Networks
+IEEE Std 802.1Q-2022: Bridges and Bridged Networks

-IEEE Std 802.1AB-2016: Station and Media Access Control Connectivity Discovery (specifies the Link Layer Discovery Protocol (LLDP))

 IEEE Std 802.1AS-2020: Timing and Synchronization for Time-Sensitive Applications

 IEEE Std 802.1AX-2020: Link Aggregation